NeCTAR-RC/nectar-training/package05/sections/intro.markdown

 This module provides a high-level overview of the processes involved when using the Research Cloud.
 More details about the specific steps involved will be provided in the later modules --- this module will only focus on a high-level overview.

 Topics will include: how to get onto the research cloud, necessary housekeeping you will need to do (e.g. updates, backups) and how to keep your VM secure.
-Finally, you will learn about terminating services without losing anything, and how to get support.
+Finally, you will learn about terminating services without losing anything, how to get support and how to request more resources.

 ## Project trial